 Pros

-- Helps couples understand spending habits instantly.
+- PocketGuard helps you and your partner understand each other’s spending habits instantly.

 Cons

-- Limited advanced features.
+- PocketGuard has limited advanced features.

 8. EveryDollar Budgeting App to Budget Smarter

 EveryDollar, designed by Dave Ramsey, is one of the best budgeting apps for couples who want to assign every dollar a purpose.
+Couples can manually enter transactions or automatically sync with their bank account, which makes it easy to maintain accuracy

 Stand-Out Features